CSCfi/csc-user-guide/docs/computing/performance.md

   for Python programs
 * [nvprof](nvprof.md) is a command-line CUDA profiler and tracing tool for CUDA programs
-* [nsys](nvprof.md) is a command-line and graphical system-wide performance analysis tool designed to visualize an application’s algorithms
+* [nsys](nvprof.md) is a command-line and graphical system-wide performance analysis tool designed to visualize an application’s algorithms.
-* [ncu](ncu.md) is a command-line and graphical tool for analysizing kernel's performance.
 * [mpiP](mpip.md) is a lightweight MPI profiler
 * [IPM](ipm.md) is a lightweight MPI profiler